 Pride : Facts

-- IUPUI has more than 7,000 full- and part-time faculty and staff to serve nearly 30,000 students.
+- IUPUI has more than 7,000 full- and part-time faculty and staff to serve more than 30,000 students.
 More than one in four students are graduate students, and IUPUI's 2009-10 enrollment included students from all 50 states and 135 countries.

 - IUPUI-based schools and programs have produced more than 130,000 living alumni; nearly 83,000 live in Indiana and more than 59,000 live in the Indianapolis region.

 - The impact of IUPUI's schools is felt daily throughout the state.
 Approximately 85 percent of Indiana's dentists were trained at the School of Dentistry.
 More than half of Indiana's physicians come from the School of Medicine.
 Nearly half of the state's lawyers attended the School of Law here.
 More than one-third of Indiana's nurses come from the School of Nursing.
 And a significant percentage of health and rehabilitation sciences professionals and social work professionals come from the School of Health and Rehabilitation Sciences and School of Social Work, respectively.

 - IUPUI's campus and other holdings cover 512 acres in downtown Indianapolis, most of it located between Indiana Avenue and 10th Street on the north, the White River on the west, West Street on the east and New York Street on the south.

 - More than 1,000 IUPUI students live in on-campus housing, including our Campus Apartments on the Riverwalk and Ball Residence Hall.
 We offer special housing options in the Riverwalk apartments, including housing for international students, women in science, honors students and more.

 Creativity and innovation are no strangers to the IUPUI campus.
 Its rich history in the various fields of health care — medicine, dentistry, nursing — are just the tip of the iceberg when it comes to contributing to the evolution and welfare of the 21st century world.